ajh123-development/website/docs/History_Survival/Text/Formatting.md

 There are some extra codes which do not modify the color of text, but modify how it behaves.
 These cannont be used in the [JsonTextComponment](/History_Survival/Text/Json/) color porporty, but can be used in their named individual proporties.
 However any 'codes' can be used in raw strings, e.g. the 'text' property of [JsonTextComponments](/History_Survival/Text/Json/) or chat messages.

+::note You may need to enable javascript for the outputs to work below.

 | Name          | Code        | Output                                                   |
 | ------------- | ----------- | -------------------------------------------------------- |
 | obfuscated    | §k          | <p id="obfuscated">§kI am obfuscated</p>                 |